majordumoII/DataClean-and-Chunk/README.md

-# Potential Project portfolio to production
+# Potential Project Portfolio to Production

 This **3-stage portfolio curriculum** builds a production-ready, agentic AI platform from scratch.
 Each project acts as a building block for the next, moving from core data engineering to advanced AI orchestration and cost management.
 This progression directly addresses the high-value problems of 2026: data bottlenecks, untrusted AI agents, and runaway cloud costs.